 PairHits program

-The program is a part of the iHCE software package aimed at the identification of highly conserved elements (HCEs) in a set of genomes.
-It founds all pairs of approximately matching words in two sequences from different genomes, thus forming edges of the source graph.
+The program is a part of the iHCE software package aimed at identification of highly conserved elements (HCEs) in a set of genomes.
+It finds all pairs of approximately matching words in two sequences from different genomes, thus forming edges of the source graph.
 The program is intended for parallel computing under MPI on a high-performance cluster operated by 64-bit Windows or Linux system.

 PairHits is a command line utility written in C++.
 The command line syntax: